US Customs Clearance from China to the USA in 2026: 5H Holds, SAFE Act, De Minimis & IOR Explained

 The SAFE Act: Who Can Legally Be an Importer of Record?

 As of March 12, 2026, the SAFE Act has been introduced but has not yet passed into law.
-However, it has received public support from Flexport, the International Trade Surety Association, the Coalition for a Prosperous America, and other major trade compliance organizations indicating strong industry momentum behind its core provisions.
+However, it has received public support from Flexport, the International Trade Surety Association, and the Coalition for a Prosperous America, indicating strong industry momentum behind its core provisions.

 Who Would Qualify as IOR Under the SAFE Act?